ninjaaron/pyfil/README.rst

 line. json objects support dot syntax for attribute access, e.g.
 ``j.someattr.attr_of_someattr``

+There are occasionally functions that require "real" dictionaries and won't work with this special subclass that supports dot access.
+In such cases, use ``-J``/``--real-dict-json`` to get unadultered Python dictionaries.

 formatting output (and 'awk stuff')
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 It's probably obvious that the most powerful way to format strings is